YZS-model: A Predictive Model for Organic Drug Solubility Based on Graph Convolutional Networks and Transformer-Attention: Introduction

-Numerous studies have illustrated the role of deep learning in the fields of drug discovery and materials science.
-For instance, Mater et al. discussed deep learning's applications in drug and material design and synthesis planning, underscoring its potential to enhance and expedite the drug development workflow\cite{mater2019deep}.
-Aliper et al. showed how deep neural networks could categorize drugs using transcriptome data, which helps predict drug effectiveness and side effects more accurately\cite{aliper2016deep}.
-Additionally, Walters et al. applied deep learning to predict drug molecule properties, offering essential insights during the initial phases of drug design to circumvent expensive modifications during later development stages\cite{walters2020applications}.
-These investigations not only highlight deep learning's impact in pharmaceutical research but also its effectiveness in tackling complex drug design challenges.
-Furthermore, Korotcov analyzed the performance and advantages of deep learning over other machine learning techniques in various drug discovery datasets\cite{korotcov2017comparison}.
-Aliper explored predicting drugs' pharmacological features using deep learning and discussed the prospects for drug repurposing\cite{aliper2016deep}.
-Tang highlighted the use of deep learning in drug discovery, focusing on its potential to forecast drug-target interactions, devise new medications, and anticipate toxicities and side effects\cite{tang2023deep}.
-Sarode summarized deep learning techniques and their applications in drug design, including CNNs, RNNs, VAEs, and GANs\cite{sarode2020applications}.
-Lastly, Qian et al. introduced a deep learning-based novel drug design system optimized for scenarios with limited data, utilizing one-shot and reinforcement learning to operate effectively in data-scarce environments\cite{qian2021deep}.
+Numerous studies have demonstrated the significant role of deep learning in the fields of drug discovery and materials science.
+For example, Mater et al. discussed the applications of deep learning in drug and material design and synthesis planning, highlighting its potential to enhance and expedite the drug development workflow\cite{mater2019deep}.
+Aliper et al. showed how deep neural networks can categorize drugs using transcriptome data, which helps predict drug effectiveness and side effects more accurately\cite{aliper2016deep}.
+Additionally, Walters et al. applied deep learning to predict drug molecule properties, providing essential insights during the initial phases of drug design to circumvent expensive modifications during later development stages\cite{walters2020applications}.